What is Fault in the Electrical power system:

 Reason for Faults:

-Faults may occur in the three phase or single phase power system due to the number of reasons like natural disturbances (lightning, high-speed winds, earthquakes), equipment insulation failure, falling of a tree, bird shorting, Line Over loads etc.
+Faults may occur in the three-phase or single-phase power system due to a number of reasons like natural disturbances (lightning, high-speed winds, earthquakes), equipment insulation failure, falling off a tree, bird shorting, Line Overloads, etc.

 Types of Fault:

 Transient fault: The fault occurs in a Very Short time or an insulation fault which only temporarily affects a device’s dielectric properties which are restored after a short time.